SvenLieber/website/content/en/post/cordi-2025/index.md

 FAIR4ML, a vocabulary to describe Machine/Deep Learning models ([10.5281/zenodo.16735334](https://doi.org/10.5281/zenodo.16735334)), presented by [Leyla Jael Castro](https://orcid.org/0000-0003-3986-0510), or MLentory, a registry for Machine/Deep Learning models making use of FAIR Digital Objects [10.5281/zenodo.16735316](https://doi.org/10.5281/zenodo.16735316)

+I forgot who said it,
+but someone at CoRDI said that Ontologies and the Semantic Web are the ground truth to make AI creative.

-One presentation also mentioned an AI, that can generate a conversational podcast ouf of a research paper So you hear artificial voices having a chat about the topic.
+One presentation also mentioned an AI product, that can generate a conversational podcast ouf of a research paper So you hear artificial voices having a chat about the topic.
 The presentor said that after listening to the podcast,